Top 5 Topics Your L1 Business Plan Should Cover and Why

 L1 Business Plan Key Topic #2

 This is arguably one of the most vital sections of an L1 visa business plan.
 Partly because it is briefly touched upon or omitted in many other types of business plans, this is the opportunity to really back up the visa petition.
 Although this is concisely summarized in the executive summary, this is where greater detail is added should the adjudicating authority want to dig deeper.
 The duties and responsibilities should be laid out clearly.
-Feedback from USCIS has also highlighted the need to see how the petitioner would spend their day, week and year.
-If the L1A manager will be spending time with executive team as well as employee development – this should be clear.
+Feedback from USCIS has also highlighted the need to see how the petitioner would spend their day, week, and year.
+If the L1A manager will be spending time with the executive team as well as employee development – this should be clear.
 Don’t skimp on this.
 Many RFEs on L1 petitions essentially derive from “what will this person do and how does it align with managerial duties or specialized knowledge.”
 Of course, employment history should also be given here to show a natural fit for this job as well as to highlight at least one year or more of work with the same company outside of the United States.

-Where the L1A will lean more on the personnel plan, this section is vitally important for and L1B petitioner.
+Where the L1A will lean more on the personnel plan, this section is vitally important for an L1B petitioner.
 This is a chance to really show how the knowledge is specialized and cannot be easily replicated or replaced.

 L1 Business Plan Key Topic #3